 Throughout the COVID-19 pandemic our essential stores have remained open.
 These are food retailers and household goods stores such as Aldi, Iceland, Home Bargains and Wilko.

-From Monday 15th June, the Government will allow non-essential stores to open.
-This means that at St Johns all of our non-essential stores (except for nail and hair care) will re-open to the public on that date.
+From Monday 15th June, the Government allowed non-essential stores to open.
+This means that at St Johns most of our non-essential stores are open.

 What are St Johns’ opening times?